BrainR0tted/Brainrot-Footbal-League-FBGM-/README.md

 Due to shorter attention spans, it's now easier than ever to get into the Brainrot Hall Of Fame!

-# 16 TEAMS IN 2 CONFERENCES!
+# MEET THE 16 TEAMS IN 2 CONFERENCES!

 ## THE BRAINROT CONFERENCE: